The Institute for Drug Research

 The Institute for Drug Research Breakthrough Treatments and Technologies

 - Exelon – slows the progression of symptoms of Alzheimer’s disease, developed by Prof. Marta Weinstock-Rosin.

 - Cationorm – an eye-drop nanoemulsion for the treatment of dry eyes, developed by Prof. Simon Benita.

 - PerioChip – a degradable sustained release delivery system for the treatment of periodontal disease, developed by Profs.
 Michael Friedman, Michael Sela, Doron Steinberg, and Aubrey Soskolne.

-- Supra-Vir – an acyclovir cream for topical treatment of herpes simplex virus, developed by Prof. Elka Touitou.
+- Supra-Vir – an acyclovir cream for topical treatment of the herpes simplex virus, developed by Prof. Elka Touitou.